geotrellis/geotrellis-angular-demo/doc/arch/adr-001-angular-folder-structure.md

 ## Consequences

 To add/remove the demo:
-- Build the demo folder under `app\demos` and export each demo module with its component, service and model.
+- Build the demo folder under `app/demos` and export each demo module with its component, service and model.
 - Include the `Foo-demo.ts` in `app/demos/demos.ts` to display the info in the dashboard.

 ## To-do